MaxHillebrand/FAQ/seed.md

 ### All seeds are not created equal

-Suppose you have a computer riddled with malware and viruses and you download some bitcoin wallet software and view the seed.
-This seed is likely insecure.
+Suppose you have a computer riddled with malware and viruses and you download some bitcoin wallet software and view the mnemonic.
+This mnemonic is likely insecure.
 The viruses/malware may be taking screenshots of your computer at regular intervals and sending this data to the creator of the virus/malware.
 If you can see your seed on screen, then potentially so can the hacker.

 For this reason, when non-trivial amounts of bitcoin it is crucial that you carefully control the environment in which the seed is generated.
 The easiest way for non-technical people to do this is to buy a 'Hardware Wallet'.
 These devices store all the 'secret information' required to access your bitcoin on the dedicated hardware device so that it doesn't matter if your computer has viruses/malware.